28 of the Most Beautiful New Zealand Beaches

 The best part about Te Pukatea Bay is not only its quiet, isolated site, but also the variety of sites you can walk to.
 Because of its location within the famed national park, hiking along the Abel Tasman trail after some relaxation on the beach is a must-do for any adventurous travelers.
 The wilderness trails offer sightseeing for some of the most exotic botanical species in the world, rendering a simple walk in the woods and beachside one of the most adventurous outings.

+Have you visited any must see beaches in New Zealand?
 Tell me below which New Zealand beaches are your favourite or that you would love to visit first!

 Other articles you will love: